 China reports COVID-19 outbreak on border with Myanmar

 BEIJING (AP) — China says at least nine people have tested positive for COVID-19 in a city on its border with Myanmar.
 The Yunnan Province health commission said Wednesday that five are Chinese citizens and four are Myanmar nationals.
 The affected city of Ruili has a population of about 210,000 people.
-It says all residents would be tested for COVID and would have to home quarantine for one week.
+It says all residents will be tested for COVID-19 and will have to home quarantine for one week.
 It also ordered a crackdown on those who cross the border illegally.
 All businesses were told to close except for supermarkets, drugstores and food markets.
-Checkpoints were set up on roads to Ruili, restricting entry to epidemic-related vehicles.
+Checkpoints were set up on roads to Ruili, limiting entry to epidemic-related vehicles.